ksn38/hh/README.md

-# Statistic based on tags from job search website
+## Statistic based on tags from job search website (normalized to the most popular tag for each sample)

 Python frameworks: